Developer: Epic Games

 Also Available On

 I still remember Gears of War when I got my Xbox 360 on Christmas of 2006.
-It changed the way I though about games forever, and is why it is the only game I ever gave a 10.
+It changed the way I thought about games forever and is why it is the only game I ever gave a 10.
 The game was perfect at the time and I couldn’t really find anything wrong with it.
-I also remember the game being almost a complete failure early in development and seeing glimpses of shoddy game play footage on TV during E3 2004.
-The classic hit comes to PC with some enhancements that are great for new comers and enough for fans to come back for another run (or 3).
+I also remember the game being almost a complete failure early in development and seeing glimpses of shoddy gameplay footage on TV during E3 2004.
+The classic hit comes to PC with some enhancements that are great for newcomers and enough for fans to come back for another run (or 3).

 The weapons are memorable such as the infamous Lancer with the chainsaw bayonet.
 Slicing through an enemy and watching blood splatter on the screen is just awesome and never gets old (even if you played the last two Gears).
 The Longshot is a powerful bolt-action sniper rifle, the Hammerburst is the Locust assault rifle, the Boomshot, Snub pistol, Boltok revolver, and Gnasher shotgun are some of the greatest weapons ever made and they are infamous for a reason.
 The enemies vary greatly and some can’t even be taken down with guns.
 The Hammer of Dawn is used to take down the Berserkers who run at you and must be dodged during three different scenes in the game.
 The Corpsers are huge spider-like enemies that can only be taken down in the same manner and jam communications.
 The list goes on, but each enemy has to be taken on in completely different ways and most shooters can’t do that.